-- The portfolio will transition from investing in taxable bonds to tax exempt bonds over time.
-BlackRock Financial Management, Inc. has been instructed to reinvest proceeds from maturing securities in both taxable and tax exempt bonds. - The portfolio's investment objective is to provide an after-tax total rate of return that exceeds the after-tax total return of a combination of the Bloomberg Barclays Capital Municipal Short Bond Index and the Barclays 1-5 Year Government Credit Portfolio.
-The benchmark will be reconstituted quarterly based on the portfolio's actual allocation to taxable and tax exempt bonds.

-- The portfolio will have a targeted duration of approximately +/-40% around the benchmark (calculated using the Treasury risk basis). - With the exception of Treasury, Agency debentures, pass-throughs or REMICs, no more than 5% of the portfolio may be invested in securities of a single issuer. - 15% maximum in BBB rated securities. - Securities must be rated investment grade at time of purchase.
+- To be deemed investment grade, securities must be rated investment grade or better at the time of purchase by a nationally recognized rating agency (Moody's, Standard & Poors and Fitch).
+Split rated securities shall be assumed to have the higher credit grade. - If a portfolio holding is downgraded to below investment grade and the holding is in a portfolio which is not permitted to purchase below investment grade securities, manager shall promptly notify the Trust and provide an evaluation and recommended plan of action. - 1.
+Municipal Bond Crossover Portfolio - The portfolio's investment objective is to provide an after-tax total rate of return that exceeds the after-tax total return of the Bloomberg Barclays Capital Municipal 1-10 Year Index or Bloomberg Barclays Municipal Short 1-5 Year Index. - The portfolio will have a targeted duration of approximately +/-40% around the benchmark (calculated using the Treasury risk basis). - With the exception of Treasury, Agency debentures, pass-throughs or REMICs, no more than 5% of the portfolio may be invested in securities of a single issuer. - 15% maximum in BBB rated securities. - Securities must be rated investment grade at time of purchase.
 Non-rated, pre-refunded bonds fully backed by U.S. Treasury and Agency Securities are exempt from this restriction.